tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

   string         codespace  = 8;
 + int64          priority   = 9;
 + string         sender     = 10;
-+ int64          sequence   = 11;
 }
 ```

 It is entirely up the application in determining how these fields are populated
 and with what values, e.g. the `sender` could be the signer and fee payer
-the transaction, the `priority` could be the cumulative sum of the fee(s), and
+the transaction, the `priority` could be the cumulative sum of the fee(s).
-the `sequence` could be the signer's sequence number.

-Only `sender` is required, while `priority` and `sequence` can be omitted which
+Only `sender` is required, while `priority` can be omitted which would result in
-would result in using the default value of zero.
+using the default value of zero.

 ### Mempool